grok/wordpress-plugin-scalable-vector-graphics/readme.txt

 * I N C E P T I O N
 = 1.1 =
 * Fixing a typo.
 This typo caused ONLY SVG files to be allowed to upload via the media uploader.
+= 1.2 =
+* One less required parameter and a graceful fail over to a valid implementation type.
+Props @Phil